What does “IDK” mean and how do I use it?

 • MP who (means private message)

 There are so many other abbreviations used to limit or shorten a message/comment.
-At other times, they are used by some to encode messages or to hide the meaning of certain conversations from parents.
+Other times, they are used by some to code messages or to hide the meaning of certain conversations from parents.

-By the way, if you think your children are doing something dangerous without your knowledge, find out more... how to monitor your child's phone to better protect it!
+Moreover, if you think your children are doing something dangerous without your knowledge, find out more. how to monitor your child's phone to better protect it!

 Found this helpful?
 Share it with a friend!